 Students may put their responses to these assignments in a memo.
-Because this chapter is often covered early in a course, students may benefit from a brief discussion of how to format and organize a memo (see Chapter 9).
+Because this chapter is often covered early in a course, students may benefit from a brief discussion of how to format and organize a memo (see Chapter 14).

-Although responses to all of these exercises will vary, successful ones will directly mention principles discussed in the chapter, such as those from Velasquez (2011) in the section "A Brief Introduction to Ethics" or those presented in "Thinking Visually: Principles for Ethical Communication."
+Although responses to all of these exercises will vary, successful ones will directly mention principles discussed in the chapter, such as those from Velasquez (2011) in the section "A Brief Introduction to Ethics" or those outlined in the section "Principles for Ethical Communication."

 - 1. It is hard to make a case that applying for the job without disclosing plans to quit at summer's end is a good ethical choice.
 Applying for the job without mentioning future plans would be dishonest; it deprives the employer of the right to honest information, it might unjustly deprive someone else of a job, and it could result in a negative relationship that will affect the student's future employment.
 However, it would be ethical to apply with a full disclosure of the student's limited availability.
 If the student gives the employer honest and complete information on which to base the hiring decision, the student will have behaved ethically, and the employer is likely to look favorably on that. - 2.
 It is possible to argue that each course of action is an ethical one, although the arguments for supporting the department heads are likely to be stronger.
 A statement supporting the head of the bookstore is likely to focus on utility; the profits from selling the guides would benefit the bookstore and, ultimately, the students.
 This financial argument focuses on short-term consequences.
 On the other hand, a statement supporting the academic departments is likely to focus more on care and concern for students.
-By limiting students' access to the guides, which are seen as providing a shortcut in the process of studying, the academic departments encourage students to reach their own conclusions about works of literature through careful, focused reading.
-Over the long term, students who do their own work when learning about literature can develop skills in thinking, analysis, and cultural appreciation that those using the guides might not.
+By limiting students' access to the guides, which are seen as shortcuts to studying, the academic departments encourage students to reach their own conclusions about works of literature through careful, focused reading.
+Over the long term, students who do their own work when studying literature can improve their critical thinking and analysis skills and develop cultural appreciation, which those using the guides might not be able to do.